-where $Z^{(t)}(s) \DefinedAs \sum_{a\in A} \pi^{(t)}(a\,\vert\,s) \exp \big( \frac{\eta_1}{1-\gamma} A_L^{(t)}(s,a) \big)$. \end{lemma}
+where $Z^{(t)}(s) \DefinedAs \sum_{a\,\in\, A} \pi^{(t)}(a\,\vert\,s) \exp \big( \frac{\eta_1}{1-\gamma} A_L^{(t)}(s,a) \big)$. \end{lemma}

-The primal updates in~\eqref{eq.NPGAGD.clean} do not depend on the state distribution $d_\rho^{\pi^{(t)}}$ that appears in NPG-PD algorithm~\eqref{eq.NPGAGD} through the policy gradient.
+The primal update in~\eqref{eq.NPGAGD.clean} does not depend on the state distribution $d_\rho^{\pi^{(t)}}$ that appears in the NPG-PD algorithm~\eqref{eq.NPGAGD} through the policy gradient~\eqref{eq.policy gradient}.
 This is because of the Moore-Penrose inverse of the Fisher information matrix in~\eqref{eq.NPGAGD}.
-Furthermore, policy update~\eqref{eq.pi-softmax} is given by the multiplicative weights update (MWU) which is commonly used in online linear optimization~\citep{cesa2006prediction}.
-In contrast to the online linear optimization, an advantage function appears in the MWU policy update at each iteration in~\eqref{eq.pi-softmax}. {Such a connection to MWU has been first identified in the unconstrained MDP case by \cite{agarwal2021optimality}.}
+Furthermore, the policy update~\eqref{eq.pi-softmax} is given by the multiplicative weights update (MWU), which is commonly used in online linear optimization~\citep{cesa2006prediction}.
+In contrast, an advantage function appears in the MWU policy update at each iteration in~\eqref{eq.pi-softmax}. {Such a connection to MWU has been first identified in the unconstrained MDP case by \cite{agarwal2021optimality}.}